pnp/powerapps-designtoolkit/materialdesign components/docs/Template.md

 The techniques to create this template were discovered by [Sancho Harker](https://twitter.com/iAm_ManCat).
 Show him some love and tip him a coffee via paypal, if you can afford it.
 This will save you soooo much time!

 If you want to learn more visit [his blog](https://www.iammancat.dev/2022/01/power-apps-branding-template-v3/)

+The icons used in the template are imported from https://materialdesignicons.com/ through this repository https://github.com/Templarian/MaterialDesign
+These are partially the original Material Design icons and partially user created in the same style, check the homepage for more information.